laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Screen hang timer.
-  Beeps and sounds. => audioplayers package
-  What sounds do i want? => just pick whatever for now. => nope hahah picked some nice wooden sounds

-  Voice-over that says which grip + addedWeight.
   Track completed hangs.
-  Do I display 0, or not?

 - Total duration format + recalc (it's off).
 - Show edge size somewhere.